websoftid/wordpress-patched/wp-content/plugins/wp-statistics/readme.txt

 If you encounter any bug, please create an issue on [Github](https://github.com/wp-statistics/wp-statistics/issues/new) where we can act upon them more efficiently.
 Since [Github](https://github.com/wp-statistics/wp-statistics) is not a support forum, just bugs are welcomed, and any other request will be closed.

 == Changelog ==
+= v13.1.6 - 16.02.2022 =
+* Bugfix: Hardened plugin security.
+(Special thanks to Muhammad Zeeshan (Xib3rR4dAr) & WPScan for reporting the issues)

+= v13.1.5 - 02.02.2022 =
+* Enhancement: Tested up to v5.9
+* Enhancement: Disable showing the notices with hidden class in the admin settings page
+* Bugfix: A security issue to accepting the correct `exclusion_reason` through request
+* Bugfix: The 403 Forbidden Error issue in REST request

+= v13.1.4 - 14.01.2022 =
+* Enhancement: Datepicker direction issue has been fixed
+* Enhancement: UTF-8 referrers URLs has been supported
+* Bugfix: The Apache 403 error has been fixed when passing the actual URL as the GET parameter
+* Bugfix: Date filter in Top Referring Sites has been fixed

+= v13.1.3 - 23.12.2021 =
+* Bugfix: The issue for showing the pagination in date range template has been fixed
+* Enhancement: Skip undefined `HTTP_HOST` notice error
+* Enhancement: Minor Improvements

+= v13.1.2 - 09.11.2021 =
+* Enhancement: Avoiding altering some tables after every upgrade
+* Enhancement: Pages widget table clutter issue fixed when URLs are long
+* Bugfix: The variable types bug in Matomo Referrer schedule weekly update fixed
+* Bugfix: the Nonce check to active/deactivate add-ons added
+* Update: User roles added in online page

+= 13.1.1 =
+- Fixed exclusions setting page and storing properly data in option page and keep lines in the input data
+- Fixed some tweak issues and improved setting pages
+- Fixed showing chart in RTL language
+- Disable checking the SSL certificate while sending the request to check the plugin's REST API is enabled
+- Updated Chart.js to v3.5.1

+= 13.1 =
+- New admin design!
+- Improvement input data in setting and optimization page as well
+- Escaping all input data in admin pages, (Special thanks to Vlad Visse)
+- Improvement GeoIP enhancements
+- Added subdivision names to cities for clarity
+- Added links to mapping tools on more pages
+- Updated the mapping tool link to a site that doesn't have errors

 = 13.0.9 =
 - Compatibility with PHP v8 and WordPress v5.8
 - Fixed log file path and moved out to wp-content/uploads/wp-statistics/debug.log and protected for the public access as well